persandstrom/python-verisure/README.md

 # python-verisure
-A python module for reading and changing status of verisure devices through verisure app API.
-Compatible with both Python2 (2.6+) and Python3.
+A python3 module for reading and changing status of verisure devices through verisure app API.

 ### Legal Disclaimer
 This software is not affiliated with Verisure Holding AB and the developers take no legal responsibility for the functionality or security of your Verisure Alarms and devices.